 • Support processes that adhere to applicable statute, regulation, and policy.

-2: What is out of scope for this project?
+2: What was out of scope for this project?

-Project exclusions (transactions/activity NOT coming into OMNI) are:
+Project exclusions (transactions/activity NOT brought into OMNI at this time) are::

 • FSUF operational activity.
 Only activity that affects spendable cash balances in FSUF departmental funds will be brought into OMNI.
 All FSUF activity related to their business/operations will continue to be handled by Foundation Accounting staff.